rudsvar/haskell-crash-course/installation.md

 and it reloads GHCi automatically on file save, saving you a few seconds each time.

-#### Compiler etting to help finding errors
+#### Compiler setting to help finding errors

 To improve the feedback from GHC in GHCI, you can add the following setting to help you find incomplete patterns in your functions.

 ```sh